thnaeff/GedcomStore/README.md

-For each `GedcomNode`, values can be set and retreived (as long as that line acaually has a value or xref field).
+For each `GedcomNode`, values can be set and retreived (as long as that line actually has a value or xref field).
 As defined in the lineage-linked grammar, a line can (but must not) have a value and/or a xref field.
 The value can be set with `setTagLineValue`, the xref with `setTagLineXRef` (the getter methods are `getTagLineXRef` and `getTagLineValue`).

 ```java
 node.setTagLineValue("some value");
 ```

 Now that we have created a little structure with some lines, it is time to print the structure.
-Since a `GedcomNode` is extended from `TreeNode` (from my Util library), any of the `TreeNodePrinter`s can be used to print the gedcom tree.
+Since a `GedcomNode` is extended from `TreeNode` (from my [Util](http://github.com/thnaeff/Util) library), any of the `TreeNodePrinter`s can be used to print the gedcom tree.
 However, `GedcomStore` comes with a few printers which are prepared for the use with the gedcom structures: `GedcomStructureTreePrinter`, `GedcomStructureTextPrinter` and `GedcomStructureHTMLPrinter`.
 See the "Key Features" section in this readme to get a short description of each printer.

 ```java